thedayisntgray/ruby-ai-search-training/README.md

 3. Open your browser and go to:
    - http://localhost:8888
-   - Enter the token from the logs when prompted
+   - Copy and Paste the token from the logs when prompted

 ### Project Structure
 ```